 Tip of the Week:

-The Summertime pattern is starting to apply to our bass.
-They are biting further off the weedline and in deeper water.
+The Summertime pattern is in effect for bass.
+They are biting in deeper water.
 White Clousers and Grasset's Snook Minnow (white) have caught fish.
+Worm patterns (like Wilson's Bass Bully and SCOF's Turd Burgler) in dark and natural colors are catching bigger bass in 5ft of water.
 Time to break out the sinking line and a big Game Changer fly for the biggest bass in the lake.
-It is slow methodical fishing but may produce your biggest bass of the year.
-Afternoon rain storms will push water through canals and large culverts.
+Afternoon rain storms return and will push water through canals and large culverts.
 These will be feeding funnels and will create opportunities for the fly angler.
-Reports of bluegill and specs (crappie) taking small white streamers, and small weighted streamers.
-Sprogs are catching bluegill fished inside the cattail and bullrush edgelines.
-Bluegill success on a dropper rigs with scuds and grass shrimp patterns, and soft hackle nymphs.
-But not as vigorous as weeks past.
-High water may have moved the fish.
+Pay particular attention to the seawalls in the canals as they can give a fish a great spot to hang.
+Sprogs and foam spiders are catching bluegill fished into the cattails and bullrushes.
+Bluegill success on a dropper rigs with grass shrimp patterns and soft hackle nymphs.

 7 Day Outlook:

 More afternoon rain is forecast.
-Morning and evening should be best for fly fishing topwater.
+Morning should be best for fly fishing topwater.
 Flowing canals will create feeding funnels and should be an opportunity.
 Lake levels are very high.
 Some of the lakes get more complex to fly fish because the water floods into the grass and timber areas.
 The fish are gorging on little bugs and lizards and other snacks in a place we cannot cast a fly.
-The water levels are very high, any tropical storm will put Central Florida into flood stage.
-Docks are under water on the Winter Haven Chain, and flood control damns are wide open.
-Ironically, the USGS system where we retrieve all of our river data is currently down.
+The water levels are very high, docks are under water on the Winter Haven Chain, and flood control damns are wide open.
+All local rivers are running high and extra care should be taken.

 The text in this report may look familiar.
 We upload weekly to the Orvis Fishing Report for Florida.